-- a) Knowledge: p - Problematic and modeling of freight forwarding companies. - b) Skills: - Collecting and solving problems with programming methods. - c) Attitude: - Getting to know new and innovative ideas and research. - d) Autonomy and responsibility: - Self-discovery of business organization problems.
+- a) knowledge: problematic and modeling of freight forwarding companies - b) skills: Collecting and solving problems with programming methods - c) attitude: getting to know new and innovative ideas and research - d) autonomy and responsibility: self-discovery of business organization problems

 During the semester 7 small tasks will be published and evaluated.
 The criterion for the completion of the subject is the acceptance of all small tasks.
 The semester mark is the average of the marks received for small tasks.